Sessions

 Immunology of Infections refers to the study of how the immune system recognizes, responds to, and defends against infectious agents such as bacteria, viruses, fungi, and parasites.
 It involves understanding the roles of immune cells (e.g., T cells, B cells, macrophages) and molecules (e.g., antibodies, cytokines) in detecting pathogens, activating immune responses, and eliminating infections.
 This field also explores how pathogens evade the immune system and how infections can lead to chronic diseases or immune system dysfunction.

-parasites.
+Food and Water Borne Infection diseases, which often commonly caused by consuming infected food or drinks.
 Symptoms could range from diarrhea, vomiting, abdominal pain, and fever.
 Examples of the common pathogens include *Salmonella*, *E. coli*, *Norovirus*, and *Giardia*.
 Poor sanitation, improper food handling techniques, as well as contaminated sources of water, are some risk factors.
 The preventive measures include safe food and water technologies, water treatment, and hygiene improvement.

 Gastrointestinal Infections are illnesses caused by pathogens such as bacteria, viruses, or parasites that infect the digestive system, leading to symptoms like diarrhea, vomiting, abdominal cramps, and nausea.
 Common culprits include *Salmonella*, *Norovirus*, *Campylobacter*, and *Rotavirus*.
 These infections are often transmitted through contaminated food, water, or direct contact with infected individuals.
 Treatment typically focuses on hydration and symptom management, while severe cases may require antibiotics or antiviral medications.
 Preventive measures include proper hygiene, safe food handling, and vaccination in some cases.